eqNj/eqN-PD2-Filter/README.md

 Added Base Speed value to weapons.

 Made all Base Defense, Base Speed, and Max Socket info in descriptions white.

+By popular demand: There is now a 'SuperStrict' version of the filter.
+You can read more about above, in the 'Features' section.

 Added more shopping highlights for valuable items magic items.